A Yaktoku service

 PDF or .docx.
 If your resume is in Pages, Google Docs, or Canva, export to PDF first.

 Usually under ten minutes.
-If it's taking longer than 30 minutes, check spam, then email us.
+If it's been longer than 30, check spam, plus your Promotions and Updates tabs in Gmail (the critique sometimes ends up there).
+If it's still missing, email us.

-An AI model with a carefully designed prompt written by a recruiter with decades of experience in the field.
-It is not a human review.
-It is, however, dramatically more specific and direct than a generic AI rewrite tool, because it's been instructed to critique the way a senior in your field would.
+An AI model running a prompt written by a recruiter with decades of hiring experience.
+It's not a human review.
+But it's a long way from a generic AI rewrite tool, because the prompt forces it to critique the way a senior in your field would.
+The prompt itself is over 20 pages long.

-Yes, attached to the order record, so we can resend the critique if needed.
-We don't add you to a marketing list.
-You will not get newsletters.
+Yes, attached to the order record, so we can resend the critique if you need it.
+No marketing list.
+No newsletters.